heech31/My_Website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I am a postdoctoral research associate in the Department of Statistics, Texas A&M University.
-I received a Ph.D. degree in Statistics from the University of Georgia under the direction of Gauri Sankar Datta and Jeongyoun Ahn.
+I am currently working with Drs.
+Raymond Carrol, Irina Gaynanova and Yang Ni.
+Before I joined Texas A&M, I received a Ph.D. degree in Statistics from the University of Georgia under the direction of Gauri Sankar Datta and Jeongyoun Ahn.